sirokov/entain/README.md

 5. **OpenAPI Documentation**
    All endpoints, request bodies, and responses are documented using OpenAPI annotations.
 This ensures clients can understand and integrate with the API easily.

+6. **Extensible Sport Types**
+   Supported sports are **configured externally** via the `application.yml` file.
+This allows new sports to be added dynamically without changing the source code, making it easy to extend the list of available sports as needed.

 ---